MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a binary tree, return the postorder traversal of its nodes' values.

+# LeetCode 160.
+Intersection of Two Linked Lists

+Given the heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
+If the two linked lists have no intersection at all, return null.

 # LeetCode 169.
 Majority Element

 Given an array nums of size n, return the majority element.